Being at a healthy weight is a good idea for everyone, but it's even more important

 from your family, doctor, and the rest of your health care team!

-Your diabetes meal
+Your diabetes meal plan

-your friends, or dance to your favorite music in your room.
+or dance to your favorite music in your room.

 Kids with diabetes should never try fad diets or skipping meals or snacks to lose